 Hedge funds overall are under pressure.
 As many are finding it quite difficult to raise money.
 A percentage of these hedge funds are focusing their capital raising efforts on the wealthy and family offices or other strategies to attracting family office capital.
 For hedge funds focusing on the wealthy, private placement life insurance (PPLI) can prove quite advantageous, according to Forbes.
 According to former hedge fund manager and Privos friend, Pete Sasaki: “The rich and more so the super-rich are increasingly gravitating to PPLI.
 So long as there are taxes on investment performance, PPLI combined with a successful hedge fund can many times produce better results."
 Single-family offices, for example, continue to invest in hedge funds.
 Many of them are willing to invest substantial sums with smaller nimble hedge funds.
 This is a trend that we see continuing this coming year.

-At Privos, it is our view that in 2017 family office investors will experience both an upheaval in certain emerging markets and, conversely, a huge boom in select BRICS, N-11, and select Frontier markets, particularly those countries that have worked hard in the past to improve their economic policies.
-Thus, betting on the right emerging market "horse" will be critical.
+If we view Davos as a predictive lens for 2019, it is our view that this year family office investors will experience both an upheaval in certain emerging markets and, conversely, a huge boom in select BRICS, N-11, and select Frontier markets, particularly those countries that have worked hard in the past to improve their economic policies.
+Thus, betting on the right emerging market "horses" will be critical.
 Thus, family offices that pick the right countries to focus their investment and energies will come out ahead this year, leaving those others LPs who follow the herd mentality.

 What is the significance of this wealth data for our firm other global family offices?